Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

     - very likely stored on the heap
 - could replace callbacks

+- useful for code that is often waiting and many things happen in parallel

 > TODO: 13.11.2025

 ## Video: Using CCmake
-- console equivalent to cmake gui to inspect and chance cmake cache variables in a build directory
+- console equivalent to cmake gui to inspect and change cmake cache variables in a build directory

 > TODO: 15.11.2025